- POPULAR CULTURE

 - PRINT & MEDIA

-Ancient history is the study of the written past from the beginning of recorded human history to the fall of the Roman Empire in the West in 476 A.D. or, for other historians, the late Middle Ages: the Age of Discoveries, the Renaissance and Reformation.
+Ancient history is the study of the written past from the beginning of recorded human history to the fall of the Roman Empire in the West in 476 A.D. or, for other historians, the late Middle Ages: the Age of Discoveries, the Renaissance & Reformation.
 The span of recorded history is, then, roughly 5 thousand years with Cuneiform script, the oldest discovered form of coherent writing, from the protoliterate period around the 30th century BC.
 This is the beginning of history, as opposed to prehistory, according to the definition used by most historians.
+The protoliterate perod is also known as the late Uruk period, 34th to 32nd centuries.
+It saw the gradual emergence of the cuneiform script and corresponds to the Early Bronze Age.
+It was during this period that pottery painting declined as copper started to become popular, along with cylinder seals.
+For more go to: http://en.wikipedia.org/w/index.php?title=Uruk_period&redirect=no

 The term classical antiquity is often used to refer to ancient history in the Old World since the beginning of recorded Greek history in 776 BC, the First Olympiad.
 This roughly coincides with the traditional date of the founding of Rome in 753 BC, the beginning of the history of ancient Rome, and the beginning of the Archaic period in Ancient Greece.
 Although the ending date of ancient history is disputed, some Western scholars, as I say above, use the fall of the Western Roman Empire in the West in AD 476, the death of the emperor Justinian I, the coming of Islam, or the rise of Charlemagne as the end of ancient and Classical European history.

 In India, the period includes the early period of the Middle Kingdoms, and, in China, the time up to the Qin Dynasty is included.
 But I leave this to readers with wider and more specialist reading interests in ancient history across the planet and its several civilizations.
-I have always found Arnold Toynbee's massive A Study of History, has provided for me an overview of ancient history from the point of view of civilizations past and present.
-I often return to Toynbee or, rather, find he has become a definer of a framework within which I have come to fit further and more specialist reading in the last several decades since the 1960s when first studying history seriously at university: 1963-1967.
+I have always found Arnold Toynbee's massive A Study of History, has provided for me an overview of ancient history from the point of view of civilizations past & present.
+I have often returned to Toynbee as I have headed into the evening of my life, and I find that he has become a definer of a framework within which I have come to fit further and more specialist reading in the last several decades.
+Since the 1960s when first studying history seriously at university, 1963-1967, there have been several historians I return to again and again.
+For more on ancient history go to: http://en.wikipedia.org/wiki/Ancient_history For more on Toynbee & ancient civilizations go to: http://www.fsmitha.com/thinkers/toynbee.htm and several other sites of your choosing.

 GREECE AND PERSIA: A COMMENT